-455-15.6 Excavations: When pilot holes and/or load tests are performed, the Engineer will use the pilot hole and/or load test results to determine the authorized tip elevations and/or the authorized installation criteria of the drilled shafts.
-Drilled shaft construction shall not begin until pilot hole and/or load test reports are approved by the Engineer.
+455-15.6 Excavations: When pilot holes and/or load tests are performed, the GFDEOR Engineer will-shall use the pilot hole and/or load test results when load tests are performed to determine the authorized production tip elevations and/or the authorized installation criteria of the drilled shafts.
+Drilled shaft construction shall not begin until-pilot hole and/or load test reports the proposed shaft tip elevations are approved accepted by the Engineer.
 Shaft tip elevations based on pilot hole results and/or load tests may vary from the tip elevations presented in the Plans.
 Extend drilled shaft excavations deeper by extra depth excavation when the Engineer determines the material encountered while drilling the shaft excavation is unsuitable and/or is not the same as anticipated in the design of the drilled shaft.
 In the absence of suitable strength tests or load tests to evaluate materials excavated, construct the shafts no higher than the tip elevations shown in the Plans.

-455-15.6.1 Pilot Hole: When pilot holes are shown in the Plans core a pilot hole, prior to shaft excavation, in accordance with ASTM D2113 Standard Practice for Diamond Core Drilling for Site Excavation and the Department's Soils & Foundations Handbook using a double or triple wall core barrel through part or all of the shaft, to a depth of 3 times the diameter of the drilled shaft below the tip elevation shown in the Plans, as directed by the Engineer.
-The Engineer may require the Contractor to cut any core to a total depth below the bottom of the drilled shaft excavation of up to 5 times the diameter of the drilled shaft.
+455-15.6.1 Pilot Hole: When pilot holes are shown in the Plans core a pilot hole, prior to shaft excavation, in accordance with ASTM D2113 Standard Practice for Diamond Core Drilling for Site Excavation and the Department's Soils & Foundations Handbook using a double or triple wall core barrel through part or all of the shaft, to a minimum depth of 3 times the diameter of the drilled shaft below the tip elevation shown in the Plans.
+Prior to excavating load test shafts, provide pilot holes to a minimum depth of three times the diameter of the drilled shaft below the tip elevation designed for these shafts.
+For test holes, provide pilot holes prior to excavation, to a minimum depth of 5 feet below the tip of the test hole.

-455-15.6.2 Cores: Take cores when shown in the Plans or directed by the Engineer to determine the character of the material directly below the shaft excavation.
+455-15.6.2 Cores: Take cores when shown in the Plans or directed by the

+Engineer to determine the character of the material directly below the shaft excavation when pilot borings are not performed at the shaft location.
 Provide equipment to retrieve the core from a depth of 5 times the diameter of the drilled shaft below the bottom of the drilled shaft excavation in accordance with ASTM D2113 Standard Practice for Diamond Core Drilling for Site Excavation.
-Cut the cores with an approved core barrel to a minimum depth of 3 times the diameter of the drilled shaft below the bottom of the drilled shaft excavation, as directed by the Engineer.
+Cut the cores with an approved-acceptable core barrel to a minimum depth of 3 times the diameter of the drilled shaft below the bottom of the drilled shaft excavation after completing the shaft excavation, as directed by the Engineer.
 The Engineer may require the Contractor to cut any core to a total depth below the bottom of the drilled shaft excavation of up to 5 times the diameter of the drilled shaft.